echelonagents/promptengineering-guide/docs/07_llm_solutions.md

 - domain automation
 - deployment considerations
 - evaluation and analytics
-- capstone project
+- project: end-to-end application

-Throughout this week we connect the theory from earlier modules to real-world deployments.
+This section connect the theory from earlier contents to real-world deployments.
 Each domain presents unique challenges around data privacy, latency and user experience, but common architectural patterns emerge.